IRT Debrief Digest – Capt Steve Oddy – September 2023

 Applicants should be aware of the fuel required to complete the planned flight at the start of each leg and should note the fuel remaining on their PLOG.

-We know that the gauges in many Piper aeroplanes (excluding the Seneca V) are awful, but they still give a ballpark fuel and planning is still relevant to possible diversions etc.
+We know that the gauges in many older light twins (excluding the Seneca V) are awful, but they still give a ballpark fuel and planning is still relevant to possible diversions etc.

 See notes on Seneca V fuel planning.